Ram-pressure stripping caught in action in a young cluster at $z = 2.51$: Methods

-To derive the spatially resolved Q parameter in each pixel, we calculated as ref.~\cite{Tadaki:2018}:
+To derive the spatially resolved {$Q$} parameter~\cite{Toomre:1964} from CO(3-2) data in each pixel, we calculated it following ref.~\cite{Tadaki:2018} as:

-where $\sigma_{\rm gas}$ is velocity dispersion from the CO(3-2) moment-2 maps corrected for beam smearing, $\Sigma_{\rm mol}$ is gas surface density from the CO(3-2) moment-0 maps and $\kappa$ is the epicyclic frequency.
-We followed ref.~\cite{Tadaki:2018,Binney:2008} with $\kappa=1.4 V_{\rm max}/r$ at distance r from the galaxy center.
-And the $V_{\rm max}$ was taken as the maximum of $V_{90}-V_{\rm cen}$ and $V_{\rm cen}-V_{10}$, where $V_{90}$, $V_{10}$ and $V_{\rm cen}$ are 90th and 10th percentiles in the CO(3-2) moment-1 maps and the velocity at the stellar center after inclination corrections.
+where $\sigma_{\rm gas}$ is velocity dispersion from the CO(3-2) moment-2 maps corrected for beam smearing, $\Sigma_{\rm gas}$ is gas surface density from the CO(3-2) moment-0 maps and $\kappa$ is the epicyclic frequency.
+We followed refs.~\cite{Tadaki:2018,Binney:2008} with $\kappa=1.4 V_{\rm max}/r$ at distance $r$ from the galaxy centre; $V_{\rm max}$ was taken as the maximum of $V_{90}-V_{\rm cen}$ and $V_{\rm cen}-V_{10}$, where $V_{90}$, $V_{10}$ and $V_{\rm cen}$ are 90th and 10th percentiles in the CO(3-2) moment-1 maps and the velocity at the stellar centre after inclination corrections.
 The inclination is determined from the galaxy axis ratio ($b/a$) by assuming the typical intrinsic axis ratio of edge-on galaxies $q_0=0.4$~\cite{Cortese:2016}: